-Nowadays, everybody runs software and software gets more and more complex.
-Even a few lines of code can produce big security vulnerabilities which put confidential information and personal data at risk.
+Nowadays, everybody runs software, and software gets more and more complex.
+Even a few code lines can produce significant security vulnerabilities that put confidential information and personal data at risk.

 But there is open-source software!
-We actually read sometimes statements like “open-source software is more secure than proprietary software” or people see audits which were conducted three years ago as “security guarantees”.
+Sometimes, we read statements like “open-source software is more secure than proprietary software,” or people consider audits that were conducted three years ago as “security guarantees.”
 We show you why these myths are wrong.

 Always stay in the loop!

 Subscribe to our RSS/Atom feed.

 Myth 1: Open-source software is more secure than proprietary software